 The board’s hardware includes: Quad-Core ARM Cortex A7 CPU, 2 GB DDR3 SDRAM, 8 GB eMMC Flash integrated and 1x Gigabit Ethernet port.

-It runs fine with Android 4.2.2.
+It runs smoothly with Android 4.2.2.
 The Banana Pi BPI-M2 Ultra is just as small as the Banana Pi BPI-M64.
 The board supports 1080P videos and the GPIO header is pin compatible with Raspberry Pi.

 The new BPI-M2 Ultra is a tiny computer with big ambitions.

-Highlights include a quad-core ARMv7 processor, a Mali 400 MP2 GPU, 2 GB DDR3 RAM, a microSDXC slot, 8GB eMMC Flash, integrated Wi-Fi and Bluetooth, and the board also supports 1080P ultra HD videos.
+Highlights include a quad-core ARMv7 processor, a Mali 400 MP2 GPU, 2GB of DDR3 RAM, a microSDXC slot, 8GB of eMMC flash, integrated Wi-Fi and Bluetooth, and the board also supports 1080P ultra HD video.